You think you know everything about Notre Dame de Paris? Read this post to find out

-In this article you will find the history of the cathedral, but also unusual information and anecdotes about the monument.
+In this article you will find the story of the cathedral, but also unusual information and anecdotes about the monument.
 First of all, you should know that the cathedral is the most visited monument in France with almost 13 million visitors a year, or about 30,000 people a day.

 The story :

 Notre-Dame de Paris has undergone various transformations throughout its history and even today.
-It is on the Ile de la Cité that the bishop of Paris, Maurice de Sully decided to build from 1163 Notre-Dame de Paris to replace the already existing Saint-Etienne cathedral.
-Notre Dame is partially finished 90 years later and today is one of the oldest Gothic cathedrals.
+It was on the "Ile de la Cité", that the bishop of Paris, Maurice de Sully, decided to build as of 1163, Notre-Dame de Paris, to replace the already existing Saint-Etienne Cathedral.
+The construction of Notre Dame partially finished 90 years later and today, it is one of the oldest Gothic Cathedrals.

 Did you know?

-- Viollet-le-Duc, the architect of the restoration of the cathedral in the nineteenth century was represented in the features of the apostle St. Thomas facing the arrow as to contemplate his work.
+- Viollet-le-Duc, the architect of the restoration of the Cathedral in the nineteenth century was represented in the features of the apostle St. Thomas facing the arrow as to contemplate his work.
 The 12 apostles had been removed for restoration a few days before the fire.
 They are in perfect condition.
 Eugène Viollet-le-Duc also represented himself in the gallery of kings.

-- Before the fire, the frame of the cathedral was nicknamed "the forest" because each beam came from a different tree.
+- Before the fire, the frame of the Cathedral was nicknamed "the forest" because each beam came from a different tree.
 There were no fewer than 1,300 oak trees that were slaughtered.

-- The french expression "I will not wait 107 years" would come from the time that took the construction of Notre-Dame de Paris.
+- The french expression "I will not wait 107 years" came from the time that took the construction of Notre-Dame de Paris.
 Other specialists do not agree on the origin of the expression and think that it is rather the duration of the wars of 100 years and 7 years added.